Tejash-Shah/Tejash-Shah.github.io/_pages/about.md

 permalink: /about/
 ---

-I'm a data scientist who likes to build products utilizing AI, ML tools.
-I have end-to-end experience in building ML products starting from data collection, data cleaning, feature engineering and selection, model building and deployment.
-Also, I have built products utilizing visualization softwares like Tableau and Domo.
+• A data scientist/analyst with 3 years of professional experience who likes to build products utilizing AI, ML tools
+• Have end-to-end experience in building ML products starting from data collection, data cleaning, feature engineering and selection, model building and deployment
+• Built descriptive products using visualization softwares like Tableau and Domo
+• Skilled in using SQL, Redshift, Google BigQuery to retrieve and analyze data
+• Experience of handling large datasets using SQL, Presto, Dask, and Multiprocessing
+• Experience of utilizing Machine Learning models involving linear, non-linear, tree(Decision, Random, AdaBoost, XGBoost, LightGBM),  Dimensionality Reduction, Clustering, and Anomaly Detection
+• Experience of utilizing Machine Learning Explainability tools like PDP, ELI5, SHAP to explain findings to business executives

 **Competition experience**:
 1. WiDS Datathon 2020 (kaggle): Top 14%